cocoxu/CS7650_fall2022/about.md

 ## No Auditing

 Due to the large demand for this class, we will not be allowing audits or pass/fail.
 Letter grades only.
 This is to make sure students who want to take the class for credit can.
-Students (letter-grade or pass/fail or audit) all must obtain at least 50% grades to pass the class.
+Students (either letter-grade or pass/fail or audit) all must obtain at least 50% grades to pass the class.

 ## Assignments / Grading